juansamdphd/JuanSA-website/content/talk/npg-kickoff18.md

 authors = ["Juan C. Sanchez-Arias"]

 # Abstract and optional shortened version.
-abstract = "For the 2018-2019 Neuroscience Graduate Program Kick-Off we were fortunate to host [Dr. Scott Soderling (Duke)] (http://soderlinglab.cellbio.duke.edu/) as our keynote speakers, who was joined by 4 students from the NGP program who shared their reserch projects" abstract_short = ""
+abstract = "For the 2018-2019 Neuroscience Graduate Program Kick-Off we were fortunate to host [Dr. Scott Soderling (Duke)] (http://soderlinglab.cellbio.duke.edu/) as our keynote speakers, who was joined by 4 students from the NGP program who shared their research projects" abstract_short = ""

 # Name of event and optional event URL.